NadaSmith/ePrescription/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

+## Usage

+## Approach
+My ePrescription App was developed with a user-centric design approach similar to DoseSpot's application, focusing on intuitive prescription creation, efficient medication selection, and streamlined prescription management.
+I utilized React.js for the frontend, will utilize Node.js and Express.js for the backend and MongoDB for data storage.

+## Contributing
+My app is not open to contributions at this time.

-## Acknowledgements
+## Credits
-I would like to thank my Per Scholas coding bootcamp for the assignment.
+I would like to thank DoseSpot for being the inpsiration of this project as well as my Per Scholas' coding bootcamp for giving me the assignment to express my interest in this company.

 ## Project Status
-The project status is active, and developement is in progress.
+The ePrescription App is currently in active development.
+New features and enhancements are being added regularly.
+It is currently a front end project utilizing local storage and JSON files.
+I'm currently building outthe backend and database to make it a full stack MERN project, which will be my capstone project upon completion of my coding bootcamp.

 ## Contact Info
 - Website [Ayronada Smith](https://www.ayronada.com)